duketuxem/dotfiles/.config/vim/plugin/README.md

 ### In my case

-Since I chose to manage my vim configuration using a modular approach, I guess this directory won't be used that much.
+I see this folder like an old fashioned way of extending vim's functionnality.

-One example that comes to my mind though:
+My plugin manager handles everything, using `.vim_plug` to cache the plugins repositories, it is way more convenient than just throwing some pieces of vim scripts one by one into that folder...

-It could be interesting to comment out much of the vimrc configuration, and simply throw a script in this directory for testing in an isolated manner.
+It could be used to test a script in an "isolated" loading point though.